w3f/Grants-Program/applications/tuxedo_parachain.md

 The code that allows a FRAME to work as a parachain is a large part of cumulus.
 Specifically, it is in the [Parachain System pallet](https://paritytech.github.io/cumulus/cumulus_pallet_parachain_system/index.html) and the [`generate_validate_block!` macro](https://paritytech.github.io/cumulus/src/cumulus_pallet_parachain_system_proc_macro/lib.rs.html#94-153).
-The first two milestones are devoted to adapting and rewriting these two ipmortant pieces of code in a UTXO-native way.
+The first two milestones are devoted to adapting and rewriting these two important pieces of code in a UTXO-native way.

 This is the crux of the parachain support.

 This work will be implemented in a crate called `tuxedo-parachain` in the existing [Tuxedo repository](https://github.com/Off-Narrative-Labs/Tuxedo).